 It is really, really wild to hear details in a song that you’ve listened to over and over for five years and never once noticed.
 That’s how good ELS Studio 3D is, and if you’re an audiophile, the Advance package upcharge is worth the money.

-I came away very impressed with the 2021 TLX, and used quite a bit of fuel as I effectively did laps of my favorite local back roads for part of a Sunday.
+I came away very impressed with the 2021 Acura TLX Advance, and used quite a bit of fuel as I effectively did laps of my favorite local back roads for part of a Sunday.
 In the “taking the long way home” role, the TLX absolutely delivers on that ambiguous driver’s car question.
 It’s enjoyable to drive and fun to push hard(ish), but doesn’t beat you up like a dedicated sports car might.

 My biggest wish was that the TLX had a bit of drama in the driving experience.
 It’s all very, impressively competent, but doesn’t necessarily have that special something that some enthusiasts need to hold their attention.
 Thankfully, the TLX Type-S is set to go on sale shortly.
 It’ll offer more dramatic styling and color choices, backed up by a turbocharged V6, Brembo brakes, and slightly-sportier interior trimmings.

 So then, is the 2021 Acura TLX Advance a “driver’s car” in light of the TLX Type-S that’s almost on sale?
 Depends.
 If you value theatrics, wait for the Type-S. If you’re looking for a competent sedan that can slip entirely under the radar as “just another nice luxury midsizer,” but handle the occasional set of switchbacks as part of your “long way home,” the TLX Advance is well worth a test drive.